 All undergraduate performance, music education, and musicology applicants must perform an audition.
 Composition applicants are accepted based on the strength of the composition portfolio and academic record.
 Instrumental/vocal auditions on a primary instrument are required for admission to the composition major; composers should check the guidelines for audition requirements for the appropriate instrument.
 Composition applicants who do not successfully place into an applied faculty member’s studio will enter the piano track and may study with an advanced graduate student.
 This piano track focuses on the keyboard skills necessary as a composer, and not those of a performer.

 Graduate applicants to performance-based programs must perform an audition according to the repertoire requirements listed below by instrument/program.
-Graduate Composition, Ethnomusicology, Musicology, and Theory applicants do not need to audition.
-Graduate Music Education applicants should only audition if seeking private lessons on a primary instrument during the program.
+Graduate Composition, Ethnomusicology, Music Education, Musicology, and Theory applicants do not need to audition.
+Graduate Music Education students can audition in September if they want private lessons on a primary instrument during their program.

 2016-17 Audition Dates & Repertoire Requirements